2 injured in Denver shooting overnight

-Denver Police are investigating a shooting in the 21300 block of East 48th Place that injured a male juvenile male and a male adult.
-The investigation is on going and DPD has made no arrests.
+Denver Police are investigating a shooting in the 21300 block of East 48th Place that injured a male juvenile and a male adult.
+The investigation is ongoing and DPD has made no arrests.

 There is no threat to the public, police said.